IBM/teaching-your-monolith-to-dance/docs/runtime-modernization/README.md

 - In summary, some minimal code changes were required to move this application to the Liberty runtime and the decision was taken to proceed with these code changes.

-**Homework**: After you complete this workshop, review the step-by-step instructions on how to replicate these steps from the [Next Steps](../resources.md) section.
+**Homework**: After you complete this workshop, review the step-by-step instructions on how to replicate these steps from the resources included in _Next Steps_ section.
 Then try Transformation Advisor with one of your applications to migrate it to Liberty.

 ## Build